johnreah/spring-cloud-services/README.md

 # spring-cloud-services
 This project started as an experiment with some of the Spring Boot services that support running distributed systems in a cloud environment.
-It was triggered by reading the 5th edition of Craig Walls's Spring In action book, and it tied in with a project at work that looks like it will be deployed on Docker containers.
+It was triggered by reading the 5th edition of Craig Walls's [Spring In Action](https://www.manning.com/books/spring-in-action-fifth-edition) book, and it tied in with a project at work that looks like a natural fit to run in Docker.

 These libraries and services include:
 - [Spring Boot Actuator](https://spring.io/guides/gs/actuator-service/): a module that exposes operational information